Colleen Clifford: Films

+After her death, the Sydney theatre-lovers group The Glugs named one of their awards after her, the Colleen Clifford Memorial Award Outstanding Performance in a Musical or Special Comedy Satire.
+The inaugural 1997 award was won by Angela Toohey and Paul Goddard for their roles in Cabaret.

 Filmography

 Clifford had a long career in England, particularly in theatre before emigrating to Australia in 1954; the following documents her Australian credits only, where Clifford had a successful career in television and films as an actress and also appeared in theatre, as well as was a theatre director and teacher in Australia.
 She made her stage debut in 1955 and her screen debut in 1959 in TV series Spotlight, the first production in Western Australia, and her final film appearance in 1993.